MicrosoftDocs/windows-dev-docs/hub/powertoys/file-locksmith.md

 ![File Locksmith Demo.](../images/powertoys-file-locksmith.gif)

-## How to activate and use File Locksmith
+## Activating and using File Locksmith

 To activate File Locksmith, open PowerToys and turn on the **Enable File Locksmith** toggle.
 Select one or more files or directories in Windows File Explorer.
 If a directory is selected, all of its files and subdirectories will be scanned as well.
 Right-click on the selected file(s), select **Show more options** from the menu to expand your list of menu options, then select **What's using this file?** to open File Locksmith and see which processes are using the file(s).